 - Also, the admin may restrict a country or set of countries to access the website’s data.

 - A Brute Force log consists of a list of users who tend to have made login attempts.

 - It also displays a list of secure/ insecure directory content of the website.

-- Overall security of the websites data is taken care of by WAF and it protects data from malicious attacks.
+- The overall security of the website’s data is taken care of by WAF and it protects data from malicious attacks.

 This module supports the Multi-Store feature of default Opencart.

 First, extract the downloaded zip file.
 After that, open the correct Opencart Version Folder.
 According to Opencart Version installed in your system.